-The DEBS 2020 Industry Track invites submissions on innovative design, development, or deployments of event‐based systems.
-Contributions will be reviewed by researchers and industry practitioners working in distributed and event‐based computing.
+TThe DEBS 2022 Industry and Application Track invites submissions on innovative design, development, or deployments of event-based and distributed systems and applications.
+Contributions will be reviewed by researchers and industry practitioners working in distributed and event-based computing.

-Finally, as DEBS 2021 places emphasis on reproducibility, we also encourage authors of Industrial and Experiments papers to make available all data used for empirical evaluation, the related software as well as clear instructions for reproducing the presented experiments, as a form of supplementary material.
+Finally, as DEBS 2022 places emphasis on reproducibility, we also encourage authors of Industry and Application papers to make available all data used for empirical evaluation, the related software as well as clear instructions for reproducing the presented experiments, as a form of supplementary material.
 The reviewers will be encouraged to consider this material.

-An Industry Program Committee will review all submissions to the Industry Track using a single-blind process, unlike the double-blind reviews in the Research Track, so information about the authors and their affiliations should be present in all submissions.
-Only PDF documents will be accepted and should be submitted via EasyChair using the following link: https://easychair.org/conferences/?conf=debs2021
+Submissions to the Industry and Application track will be evaluated by the Industry and Application Program Committee.
+This track will use a single-blind process, unlike the double-blind reviews in the Research Track, so information about the authors and their affiliations should be present in all submissions.

-Submitted papers are required to adhere to the two column “sigconf” ACM conference proceeding style.
-Templates and examples in LaTeX and various versions of Microsoft Word are available for download from the 2017 ACM Master Article Template page.
-These submission instructions will be updated further closer to the deadline.
+Submitted papers are required to adhere to the two-column "sigconf" ACM conference proceeding style.
+Templates and examples in LaTeX and various versions of Microsoft Word are available for download from the the ACM Primary Article Template page.

 |Abstract Submission for Research Track|